Letsurk9512/BombSquad-Futbol-Mod/README.md

 <h2>Hi There!</h2>

-This is my football-mod for the game
+This is my football-soccer-mod for the game
 <a href="http://www.froemling.net/apps/bombsquad">BombSquad</a> made by
 <a href="http://www.froemling.net/about">Eric Froemling</a>